kirancg-dev/kirancg-dev/README.md

 - 👋 Hi, I’m @kirancg-dev
-- 👀 I’m interested in Machine Learning and Deep Learning projects
+- 👀 I’m interested in Machine Learning and Deep Learning projects/companies.
 - 🌱 I’m currently learning Timeseries Analysis of Machine Learning Algorithms
 - 💞️ I’m looking to collaborate on Opensource projects and New developments/opportunities in this field.
 - 📫 You can also reach me by kiran.cg@hotmail.com